dalgard/meteor-viewmodel/README.md

 *Atmosphere coming soon*

-Copy the package folder from this repo into your project's `/packages` (it can be renamed) and add it with `meteor install dalgard:viewmodel`.
+Copy the `package` (can be renamed) folder from this repo into your project's `/packages` and add it with `meteor install dalgard:viewmodel`.

 ## Usage

 *Work in progress*

+Check out the examples in the repo.

 ```javascript
 Template.page.viewmodel({